DavidNepozitek/Style2Vec/docs/Report.md

 ### All attributes with more than 500 products
 ![](figures/fig20191007-175301.png)

 ### Validation dataset suitability
 We questioned the dataset suitability for our validation task.
-We came to the conclusion that the attribute labeling is not precise enough for our task.
+We came to the conclusion that the attribute labeling may not be precise enough for our task.
 We found following problems:
 1. __Same product with different attributes__
 On figure below you can see two samples of the same product and their attributes.
-It is common that even same products have very similar attributes.
+It is common that even same products have different attributes.
 ![](figures/same_product.JPG)
 2. __Sparsity__
-Another problem is that the labeling is quite sparse in that manner that products are often not labeled with their evident attributes and that is why the number of attributes of each item is that low.
+Another problem is that the labeling is quite sparse meaning that products are often not labeled with their evident attributes and that is why the number of attributes of each item is that low.
 As you can see neither of the dresses below have part related attribute nor color attribute in spite of that those attributes are present in the dataset.
 ![](figures/sparsity.JPG)
 3. __Too specific attributes__
 As you could deduce from the data description above, majority of the attributes are too specific.
 That is not convenient for our task, because our model has no ambition to learn those specific attributes.
-This problem could be solved by removing too specific attributes, but that would exacerbate the sparsity problem.
+This problem could be solved by removing those attributes, but that exacerbates the sparsity problem.

 ## Conclusion
-We implemented and trained the Style2Vec model, however the performance of the model stays unclear because of the unconvincing validation data.
+We implemented and trained the Style2Vec model.
+Judging from the visualization, the model creates an embedding, where items of similar colours and textures are close to each other.
+However the performance of the model stays unclear because of the unconvincing validation task and data.
 The question arose whether our expectation that products close to each other would have similar attributes is valid or we should choose completely different validation task.

 [^1]: [Style2Vec: Representation Learning for Fashion Items from Style Sets](https://arxiv.org/abs/1708.04014)